December 15, 2020

 US residents who are over the age of 18 can open an account.
 You must be able to provide a U.S. mailing address and a Social Security number.

 When you open an account, you can generally name anyone as the beneficiary.
 The 529 account could be for your child, other family members or anyone else you’d like to help out.
 He or she must be a US resident or citizen and have a Social Security Number.

 Once you’ve opened a 529 account, you can start contributing to it.
 Generally, the money in the account can grow tax-free.
 When you’re ready to use your funds, you can withdraw the money tax-free, so long as it’s being used to cover qualified education expenses.

-We mean things like K-12 education (up to $10,000 per year per beneficiary), college tuition, room and board, books, school supplies and computer equipment.
+We mean things like K-12 education (up to $10,000 per year per beneficiary), and qualified higher education expenses like college tuition, room and board, books, school supplies and computer equipment.

 Yes, but the limit to how much you can contribute varies by state.
 For example, if you were to choose one of Oregon’s 529 plans, you’d have a maximum account balance limit of $400,000 per beneficiary.
 If you signed up for the Pennsylvania 529 plan, you could contribute up to $511,758 per beneficiary – what an odd amount . . . but you get the idea!

 Remember, 529 plans are administered by states, so contribution rules and limits will vary.
 It’s a good idea to get the complete details directly from your state agency.

 Ah, here’s where things get a little interesting.
 The answer depends on where you live and which state plan you have.
 Over 30 states and the District of Columbia offer a state income tax deduction or credit.
 Typically, to be eligible for the tax break, you need to be a resident of the state that sponsors your 529 plan.